2023 Most Popular Social Sciences Master's Degree Schools in New York

 Women make up 60% of the social sciences majors at the school.

-Read full report on Social Sciences at New York University
+Full Social Sciences at New York University Report

-Out of the 35 schools in New York that were part of this year’s ranking, The Graduate Center, CUNY landed the # 3 spot on the list.
-The Graduate Center is a moderately-sized public school located in the city of New York.
+A rank of #3 on this year’s list means The Graduate Center, CUNY is a great place for social sciences students working on their master’s degree.
+The Graduate Center is a medium-sized public school located in the city of New York.

 About 49% of the students majoring in social sciences at the school are women while 51% are male.